dumbie/AmbiPro/Readme.md

 * You can run it as administrator by using the "AmbiPro-Admin" executable.

 ## Requirements
+- Microsoft .NET Core Runtime installed.
 - Microsoft Visual C++ Redistributable installed.
-- Windows operating system 10 64-bit or higher is required.
+- Microsoft Windows 11 64-bit or higher is required.
 - A DirectX 12 or higher capable graphics adapter.

 ## Known Issues
 - Some content using DRM protection might not be captured leading to leds not lighting up.
+- You may temporarily see a yellow border around your screen when screen capture is activated.

 ## Support and bug reporting
 When you are walking into any problems or a bug you can go to my help page at https://help.arnoldvink.com so I can try to help you out and get everything working.